Microsoft EA Negotiations: Top Mistakes to Avoid

 - Clean up unused licenses: Identify and plan to remove or reassign idle licenses.
 Rolling unused seats into the next term is a wasted expense if uncorrected.

-- Plan for changes: Factor in upcoming projects, growth, or reductions.
+- Plan for changes: Factor in upcoming projects, growth, or reductions to ensure a smooth transition.
 If you have new business initiatives or anticipated headcount shifts, include these in the forecast to avoid over-commitment or shortfalls.

 Read How to Benchmark Microsoft EA Pricing.